frameworks-serverless-performance/table-round-trip/README.md

 The number of queries needed to perform the round trip can be adjusted by changing the `ROUND_TRIP_LENGTH` variable.

 A backup of the exact data used for testing in the thesis *Performance and price comparison of three popular backend frameworks and the AWS serverless stack* is also available.
+Note that the file is not in standard JSON format, but uses "JSON lines", a format where the JSON objects are separated by newlines.